 Twice per four-year term, grantee leadership serve as a resource for other organizations in the Portfolio.

 All Portfolio grantees are assigned a specific Mass Cultural Council fiscal year in which the Service to the Grantee component should take place.
-If your organization requests to temporarily move this component to an adjacent fiscal year (either sooner or later than required) in order to maximize effectiveness, CIP staff will discuss the process with the grantee, with final decision made by the Mass Cultural Council.
-You can see which fiscal year your organization has been assigned to here.
+If your organization requests to temporarily move this component to an adjacent fiscal year (either sooner or later than required) in order to maximize effectiveness, CIP staff will discuss the process with the grantee, with final decision made by Mass Cultural Council.
+You can see which fiscal year your organization has been assigned online.

 Portfolio grants are subject to a 1:1 Match requirement.
 Matching funds may include earned revenue or private funds donated to your organization.
-The following may not be used as matching funds: In-kind contributions, other sources of public funding (i.e.: Local Cultural Council grants, Mass Humanities grants), and/or proceeds from the sale of collections.
+The following may NOT be used as matching funds: In-kind contributions, other sources of public funding (i.e.: Local Cultural Council grants, Mass Humanities grants), and/or proceeds from the sale of collections.